CITY DEPARTMENTS

 A. We enjoy a close relationship with all of the local emergency response departments:

-Greene County Emergency Medical Service, (Ambulance Service).
+- Greene County Emergency Medical Services

-Jefferson Volunteer Fire Department.
+- Jefferson Volunteer Fire Department.

-Greene County Sheriff's Office.
+- Greene County Sheriff's Office.

-Outlying Police Departments
+- Outlying Police Departments.

 Each department recognizes their responsibilities and the other departments work to enhance the quality of service to the public through cooperation with each other.